You want to become an advanced practice nurse. You’re in the right place.

 An advanced practice nurse is really just a registered nurse who continued their nursing education beyond the bachelor’s degree level.

-Choose from these 4 types of advanced practice nurse career paths:
+Choose from these 4 types of Advanced Practice Registered Nurse career paths:

 - Nurse Practitioner (NP),